 Among the more than 20 million Americans who participate or have participated in multilevel marketing (MLM) organizations, 90 percent say they got involved to make money.
 However, nearly half (47 percent) lose money and a quarter (27 percent) make no money.

-Although different studies disagree about just how unprofitable MLM is, every study agrees that MLMs are unprofitable for most sellers among the bottom 99% because there are inherent problems with the MLM supply chain.
-It is comically inefficient at getting products from manufacturers to consumers and that leads to excessively high prices and it is hard to get most people to pay extra high prices.
+Every study agrees that MLMs are unprofitable for most sellers among the bottom 99% because there are inherent problems with the MLM supply chain.
+It is comically inefficient at getting products from manufacturers to consumers and that leads to excessively high prices.

 And the growth of MLMs is a movement in the opposite direction of technological advances are moving the rest of retailing.
 Technological change over the past century has tended to cause disintermediation (also known as vertical integration) in retail which cuts out as many middlemen as possible.

-This supply chain has what is known as a double markup problem (although there are actually triple markups shown here).
+This supply chain has the so-called “double” markup problem even though there is actually a triple markup.
 Each level has an incentive to markup the price as much as the next level will bear which creates inefficiently high prices.
-There is an optimal, profit-maximizing markup on the $50 cost of goods which is determined by the elasticity of demand and at each level of markup, there is an incentive to charge excessive markup which hurts the total profit of the supply chain by causing excessively high prices.
-Disintermediation cuts out middlemen between the manufacturer and the consumer.
-This is what all big retailers have done today.
-They buy directly from manufacturers and then add about a 30% markup which is a lot smaller than the markup for labor-intensive sales methods like door-to-door and MLM:
+The optimal, profit-maximizing markup is determined by the elasticity of demand, but each level of markup has an incentive to maximize their share of the markup and when that happens at every part of the supply chain the end result is an inefficienly high price that hurts everyone in the supply chain because a lot of customers stop buying because the price is too high.
+Disintermediation is what all big retailers have done.
+They cut out middlemen between the manufacturer and the consumer.
+They buy directly from manufacturers and then add only about a 30% markup which is a lot smaller than the old markup for labor-intensive sales methods like door-to-door and MLM:

 Manufacturer: $50 cost + $50 markup